Soylonestar/Flash_Nand_Memory_Management/README.md

 Got something, using one of my assigned Write Test "TX Recieved" and got new data in my status register leading to 0x20.
 Which is ECCS1 "Bit errors greater than 8 bits detected and not corrected". <br/>
 Will look into that...<br/>
 <img src = "https://github.com/user-attachments/assets/467a5121-808a-4258-85a1-9def5e99163f" width = "400"/> <br/>

+6/17/25 <br/>
+Going to continuing working on yesterday's ideas.<br/>
+Ok, when writing with my write test, everything works.
+Not getting ECC errors either.
+Which is good.
+So it's a matter of making sure that my inputs is correctly, and my '\r' actually is in the data....<br/>
+So update: I've determined that the issue is my write to page, from MY input.
+Because, if it were the read from page, my write test array wouldn't work.
+But it shows.
+So I gotta figure out why my '\r' is being detected.
+It's probably something dumb. <br/>
+On the working note: I also verified that the data written into the device, held after a few power cycles.
+Which it did.
+So now, technically speaking, I'm able to write data and read data from the device itself.<br/>
+But once, I fix my input issue, I'll start working on developing necessary formats to hold our data and potential backups of our device. <br/>